 In most cases today masterbatch (MB) comprises a concentrate of colorants, fillers, additives or other ingredients for cleanly and easily attaining specific characteristics needed for the end application.
 Since many of the ingredients are originally in powder or liquid form, they would otherwise be difficult to handle or require considerable processing outlay.
 This applies for example to nanoparticle incorporation in a safe environment, or combining several additives to attain a specific characteristics profile.
 After compounding the ingredients into masterbatches with a system for masterbatch compounding, metering and processing the resultant granulate is much easier for end users.
 Standard processing masterbatch compounding machinery can often be used instead of complex compounding systems.

 The name “masterbatch” is said to have originated in the times when the “Master” was responsible for mixing specific batch formulations containing particularly valuable and costly additives.
-This is exactly how masterbatch production is classified today: precisely metered mixtures are compounded with plastics or substrates into batches suitable for further processing.
+This is exactly how masterbatch production is classified today: precisely metered mixtures are compounded through compounding machinery with plastics or substrates into batches suitable for further processing.
 The master’s responsibility of former times is now taken by the masterbatch plant operator’s specialists.

 There are basically three masterbatch compounding methods:

 - In many cases the Premix process is used.
 All the formulation components are first premixed in the solid phase, often including polymers in powder form.
-The premixtures are then volumetrically dispensed to a Buss Kneader for compounding.
+The premixtures are then volumetrically dispensed to a BUSS Kneader for compounding.